teoh4770/pomotama/README.md

 # 🍅 Pomotama

-> A web-based Pomodoro Timer designed to boost your productivity.
+> Remade of Pomofocus.io, a web-based Pomodoro Timer I love to boost your productivity

 [Pomotama](https://pomotama.netlify.app/) is a Pomodoro timer app inspired by [Pomofocus.io](https://pomofocus.io/), built with React and TypeScript.
 I love Pomofocus.io so much that I'm basically using it every day while doing tasks.
 While it's being really helpful to my productivity flow, I feel like I can improve the app to suit my need more.
 Therefore, I built this side project for both learning purposes and personal usage.